Setin2/reinforcement_learning/README.md

-Various RL projects. from uni & spare time.
+Various RL projects from university & spare time.
 The repository is divided into 3 sections.

 # Tabular reinforcement learning.
 Contains an implementation of an n-step tabular q-learning algorithm in a custom TicTacToe environemnt